t-mck/MADD_SIMPL/README.md

 At this point all data and ground truth annotations are complete

 New steps
-1. If a YAML dataset is desired, run the SIMPL_TruthYAML.py file, and it will create a complete YAML file from the generated data.
+1. Truth datastrucutre.
+If a YAML dataset is desired, run the SIMPL_TruthYAML.py file, and it will create a complete YAML file from the generated data.
 This file converts the ground truth annotation files to bounding boxes (0 to 1 object x,y center, and 0 to 1 object height) for each detection found in an image.
-2. If a object detector is desired, a base YOLO11 detector script is avaible in SIMPL_synthetic_detector.py.
+2. Object Detector.
+If an object detector is desired, a base YOLO11 detector script is avaible in SIMPL_synthetic_detector.py.
 This can be used to build a detector from a .yaml file.

 Blender Support
 1. If your 3d assets exist in blender and you need to rotate them, or rotate part of them, our program SIMPL_blender_object_rotater.py can simplify and automate this process, and prepare .obj files that are compatible with CityEngine.